School Experience – What are the benefits and how should you get it?

 Occasionally a school may be unable to accommodate a visit – depending on the pressures for the school at that particular point in time.
 Don’t be disheartened – look for another school to contact.
 Exam season can also be particularly busy, so be flexible with your availability.

 Plan your visit well in advance.
-Many schools will need you to complete a DBS check which could take time.
+Many schools will need you to complete a Disclosure and Barring Service (DBS) check which could take time.
 Planning ahead will also give your host teachers more time to arrange your timetable and speak to teachers in their department.

 Double check the dress code before you arrive – even though you are only observing, it is really important that you dress appropriately.
 Another practicality is parking – make sure you ask about where you should park your car, as some schools are incredibly tight on space.